Silver needle noodles: Preparation

 The noodles may be stir-fried, scalded and flavored with a mixture of sauces, cooked in soup or cooked dry in a clay-pot.
 As with most Chinese noodles, it can be served for breakfast, lunch or dinner as a main course or supplementing a rice meal.
 Many Chinese restaurants, hawkers and roadside stalls serve the noodle in various forms.
+The dish is often served in claypots with minced pork, prawns, and savory sauce.
 One of the famous dishes that can be found widely in Southeast Asia is Clay-Pot Lao Shu Fen.
 The purpose of using clay-pot is to keep warmth of the dish.